tmakatos/qemu/docs/devel/vfio-user.rst

   version proposed.
 * The capability list must be a subset of those proposed.
 If the client requires a capability the server did not include, it closes the connection.
-* If type is not “vfio-user”, the client closes the connection.

 The protocol major version will only change when incompatible protocol changes are made, such as changing the message format.
 The minor version may change